 Ok, I’ve given plastic surgery a lot of thought- now what?

-If you decide to have plastic surgery (and you are aware of the possible risks), you’ll need to find a board certified plastic surgeon with at least 6 years of surgical training, with at least 3 years in plastic surgery that does surgery at an accredited hospital.
+If you decide to have plastic surgery (and you are aware of the possible risks), you’ll need to find a board-certified plastic surgeon with at least 6 years of surgical training, with at least 3 years in plastic surgery that does surgery at an accredited hospital.

-Also, keep in mind that when you or your parent/guardian (if you are under 18) sign a surgical consent form, it means that you: understand the possible risks involved, you know what’s going to happen during the surgery, and you know what to expect after the surgery.
+Also, keep in mind that when you or your parent/guardian (if you are under 18) sign a surgical consent form, it means that you: understand all of the possible risks involved, you know what’s going to happen during the surgery, and you know what to expect after the surgery.
 Make sure you get all of your questions answered before you (or your parent/guardian) sign the consent form.
 Most importantly, you should feel 100% sure that you want the surgery.